react2svelte/swipeable/README.md

 </script>

 <div
-  use:swipable  <!-- use the action -->
+  use:swipeable  <!-- use the action -->
   on:swiped={handler} <!-- set a handler for the swiped event -->
 />
 ```